EdSeymore/ets_pkg01/README.md

 ets_pkg01 README.md:
 --------------------

 This is my first ROS package.
-It was built to examine thw ROS messages from the Magni robot.
+It was built to examine the ROS messages from the Magni robot.

 The main applications are the following: